Autumn walk to Oak Hill’s fire tower

 I hope you can look back with satisfaction on your own hikes from the past year.
 Even more, I hope you’re looking forward to next year’s adventures.
 See you out there.

-Mushroom season
+Mushroom season at Winant Park

-A late-summer visit to Winant Park in Concord brought me the sight of tall summer wildflowers blooming cheerfully by the parking lot.
+A late-summer visit to Winant Park in Concord, New Hampshire brought me the sight of tall summer wildflowers blooming cheerfully by the parking lot.
 Once I passed the information kiosk where the trails begin, there wasn’t a blossom in sight.
 Instead, mushrooms were all over the place.
 I don’t know what’s what when it comes to fungi, so I was reduced to simple wonder at the variety of colors and sizes.
 A hazy day made the usual Winant vista unremarkable, but the colorful forest floor made up for that.

-A short stop at Winant Park, Concord
+A short stop at Winant Park, Concord NH

-I love these little discoveries that leave me wondering how did I not find this place sooner: this week, it was Winant Park in Concord, near St. Paul’s School.
+I love discoveries that leave me wondering how did I not find this place sooner: this week, it was Winant Park in Concord, near St. Paul’s School.
 I’d seen it listed on the city’s map of area trails, but had never managed to find time for a visit until recently.

 The park is wooded, with a pair of vistas I enjoyed: a view featuring the State House dome (a view obviously preserved with diligent tree-trimming) and a view of the hills and low mountains to the south and southwest.
 A kiosk at the trailhead and informational signs along the trails offer information about the park’s history.
 The trail network is simple and well-marked.